-South Dakota met our goal of less than .15 large truck fatal crashes per 100M VMT by achieving a rate of .145 large truck fatal crashes per 100M VMT.
-This exceeded our goal but not FMCSA's goal of .114 large truck fatal crashes.
-According to MCMIS state crash data, South Dakota had 14 fatal crashes involving a CMV.
-One crash involved 5 fatalities alone.
-While we certainly saw success in CY2017 for our overall CMV fatal crashes, maintaining that low rate is a challenge.
+South Dakota met our previous goal of less than .15 large truck fatal crashes per 100M VMT by achieving a 5 year average rate of .149 large truck fatal crashes per 100M VMT.
+This met our goal but not FMCSA's goal of .114 large truck fatal crashes.
+According to MCMIS state crash data, South Dakota had 14 fatal crashes involving a CMV in CY2020.
+One crash involved 3 fatalities alone.
+We saw a 39% decrease in CMV involved fatal crashes from 2018 to 2019.
+While we certainly saw success in CY2019 for our overall CMV involved fatal crashes, maintaining that low rate is a challenge.
 Part of our struggle is the very rural nature of our state.
 Just over 70% of the vehicle miles traveled in our state are rural roads.
 Generally rural crashes have a higher fatality rate due in part to both higher speeds of travel and longer distances to medical facilities.
 Another struggle is the low amount of fatal CMV involved crashes, which is good but, only a few number of crashes or fatalities can greatly influence our CMV fatals per 100M VMT rate.

-South Dakota had 1 fatal crash with a motor coach involved.
+South Dakota had 1 fatal crash with a motor coach involved in CY2020.
+SD consistently only has 0 or 1 fatal motorcoach involved crash per year.
 While we would obviously like to see that number at zero, it is impractical to design an enforcement program based on the facts of a single crash.
 South Dakota will continue to perform motor coach enforcement and education by participating in planned motor coach enforcement programs and projects.

-South Dakota had one fatal crash involving a CMV carrying a hazardous materials.
-Crash data from A&I indicates a hazardous material was released in 10 crashes in SD, but 7 are believed to be an error as they likely include diesel fuel and engine oil from a ruptured fuel tank (diesel or motor oil is listed as the commodity released and only 3 indicate a hazmat number.)
+South Dakota had zero fatal crashes involving a CMV carrying a hazardous materials in CY2020.
+Crash data from A&I indicates a hazardous material was released in 11 crashes in SD, but 8 are believed to be an error as they likely include diesel fuel and engine oil from a ruptured fuel tank (diesel fuel is listed as the commodity released.)
 This is an education issue for investigating officers that we try to remedy through instruction.
-While we would like to see the number at zero, just like motor coach crashes, it is impractical to design an enforcement program based on the facts of this few of crashes.
+While we would like to always see the number at zero, just like motor coach crashes, it is impractical to design an enforcement program based on the facts of this few of crashes.
 South Dakota will continue to perform inspections of vehicles and drivers operating a CMV with hazardous materials and cargo tanks.
+By the beginning of FY2022, we plan to have 32 inspectors certified in General Hazardous Materials inspection certified and 27 inspectors certified in Cargo Tank Inspection.
 We will operate planned hazmat specific enforcement operations, and education whenever possible.
-South Dakota was able to send 3 staff members to the Other Bulk Packaging class in FY18 to further hazardous materials knowledge and enforcement.
+South Dakota will offer staff members to attend the Other Bulk Packaging class in FY22 to further hazardous materials knowledge and enforcement.